abpframework/abp/docs/en/Community-Articles/2023-11-06- SerializationDeserialization-Improvements/POST.md

 ## Naming policies

 Two new naming policies `snake_case` and `kebab-case` have been added.
-You can use them as shown below;
+You can use them as shown below:

 ```csharp
 var options = new JsonSerializerOptions { PropertyNamingPolicy = JsonNamingPolicy.SnakeCaseLower };